runxuanw/reunion/README.md

 # reunion
-Help to find the best way to reunion people with multiple constrains.
+Help to find the best way to reunite people with multiple constrains.